Newly Qualified Nurses and Paramedics Community of Practice

-We’ve been able to establish the community, thanks to the support of Dr Tyrell Evans and his daughter Isabel.
-In March 2020 retired nurse, Siân Evans, Tyrell’s wife and Isabel’s mother, died aged 69 after many months of care and support from St Christopher’s.
+We’ve been able to establish the community, thanks to the support of Dr Tyrrell Evans and his daughter Isabel.
+In March 2020 retired nurse, Siân Evans, Tyrrell’s wife and Isabel’s mother, died aged 69 after many months of care and support from St Christopher’s.
+Read their story here.

-Over the course of ten monthly sessions, members of the community can expect to achieve:
+Over the course of the monthly sessions (and it is not too late to join as we have recordings of all sessions you can access), members of the community can expect to achieve:

 Who is it for?

-Newly Qualified Nurses working in any setting, up to a year post qualification or registration.
+- Nurses working in any setting, up to five years post qualification or registration

 What will the course look like?

-This community will provide opportunities for shared learning, continuous development and pastoral support for a national network of newly qualified nurses including, we hope, you.
-It will provide you with an introduction to the art and science of nursing in end of life care, and the principles of palliative and end of life care
+This community will provide opportunities for shared learning, continuous development and pastoral support for a national network of newly qualified nurses and paramedics including, we hope, you.
+It will provide you with an introduction to the art and science of nursing in end of life care, and the principles of palliative and end of life care.